JOLT Lightboard Studio

 Where is it, and how can I create my own Lightboard video module?

-The Lightboard studio is located in the JOLT TV Studio, room D154 in the Tart Building.
-If you would like to use the Lightboard, first review our Lightboard Best Practices, and then contact JOLT at (919) 464-2260.
+The Lightboard studio is located in STUDIO T, which is in the Tart Building.
+If you would like to use the Lightboard, first review our Lightboard Best Practices, and then reserve a time slot via JOLT's Sharepoint site on the staff and faculty intranet.

-The Lightboard project was a collaboration between JOLT technical staff, JCC faculty,
+The Lightboard project was a collaboration between JCC's staff, faculty, and students.

 The Lightboard is an open-source technology developed by Northwestern University professor Michael Peshkin.